 Holding Onto Stuff From Your College Years

-There are some home decor items that scream dorm room.
+Some home decor items scream dorm room.
 Torch lights, futons, cheaply framed posters, and novelty items like lava lamps may hold nostalgia, but they lack class.
 Ditch the dorm decor in favor of a more grown-up look by following these decorating tips for your first place.

 Forgetting to Add a Plant

-Last, but definitely not least, don't forget to add some green.
+Last, but not least, don't forget to add some green.
 Look around your home.
 If it seems to be lacking a certain something, try a plant.
 Succulents, Ferns, small potted trees, or simple bouquets from the grocery store all work wonders.
 Even faux florals and greenery can help.

 Eliminating some of these decorating don'ts from your home will result in a more polished look and a space you'll feel proud of.